Seattle Storm vs. Las Vegas Aces: Here’s what you need to know about the WNBA Finals matchup

 Aces 82, Storm 74

 Las Vegas broke the game open in the second quarter while outscoring Seattle 26-11 and taking a 45-29 lead into halftime.
-The Aces stretched its lead to 21 points (56-35) midway in the third before the Storm rallied in the fourth to make it close at the end.
+The Aces stretched their lead to 21 points (56-35) midway in the third before the Storm rallied in the fourth to make it close at the end.
 Breanna Stewart tallied 29 points and 18 rebounds – both game highs – while A’ja Wilson finished with 23 points and 14 rebounds for Las Vegas.

 September 13